-Description: Introduction to mechanical ventilator therapy.
-Comprehensive study of all aspects involving the indication for, implementation of, and the physiological effects of mechanical ventilation.
-Laboratory practice emphasizing the set up and operation of current examples of adult hospital mechanical ventilators.
-This course includes introductory clinical exposure at local affiliating hospitals.
+Introduction to mechanical ventilator therapy.
+Comprehensive study of all aspects of modern mechanical ventilation including terminology, classification, modes of operation, physiologic effects, clinical implementation, monitoring and troubleshooting of modern critical care devices with a focus on invasive ventilation.
+Laboratory practice emphasizing the set up and operation of current examples of adult mechanical ventilators.
 (9 laboratory hours) Laboratory fee applies.
 SUNY GEN ED-n/a; NCC GEN ED-n/a